cbrito/google-image-charts/README.markdown

 # Google Image Charts

 Ruby library for interfacing with Google's Image Chart API.
+(Part of the Google Image Visualization API.)

+Google Image Charts allows a user to enter series data into a query string and retrieve a PNG or SVG image graph.
 See [http://code.google.com/apis/chart/image/](http://code.google.com/apis/chart/image/) for more information.

 Right now only Line Graphs and Pie Charts are supported.
 Let me know if you would like to contribute!